taisukenishimori/stamp/README.md

 # stamp.exe

-This program is for windows only.
+This program is only for windows.

 When you run this program, the strings based on the year, month, day, hour, minute, and second when it is executed is copied to the clipboard.
 Then, you can paste it into the text area to generate a different string each time.